tyrinlewis123/circularity/README.md

 To break out of the loop, we need the condition to return `false`, and by _incrementing_ our `i` counter on each loop using `i++;`, the value of `i` increases by one on each loop.  `i++;` is shorthand for `i = i + 1;`, and you'll see the `++` or `--` opporators used often in code to accomplish this type of pattern.

-In fact, most loops use this exact same pattern: some counter, often set to `0`, then checked against the length of a collection (an Array or Object), and incremented or decremented on each loop, depending on if you want to loop forward or backwards through a collection.
+In fact, most loops use this exact same pattern: some counter checked against the length of a collection (an Array or Object), and incremented or decremented on each loop, depending on if you want to loop forward or backwards through a collection.

 So then, looking at the above snippet of code, what would be the result of running that code?